War of 17–92: Casselberry v. Fern Park

 Hibbard Casselberry was born in 1893.
 His father was a successful surgeon and university professor from Chicago.
 His mother was heiress to one of the largest hardware brands in the nation, which has corporate lineage to True Value.
 Her maiden name was Lilian Hibbard, lending her son his distinctive first name (and eventually her first name to Hibbard’s youngest child, Lilian Casselberry Selph, who today is still a well-known resident).

 Hibbard came to Central Florida in 1926, first on vacation to Winter Park.
 After a while, he fell in love with the area (and the opportunity for wealth) and decided to stay.
-He was popular about town, known as a personable yet flashy socialite.
+He was popular in town and known as a personable yet flashy socialite.
 For example, in the 1930s, he loved cruising around in a British-style right-hand drive car; he ate up the attention it brought him.

 The Illinois native was famous for his big smile but even more for his business acumen.
 He had a nose for opportunity.
 The shrewd entrepreneur usually found himself thinking three steps ahead of the competition.